plan-systems/design-docs/PLAN-Proof-of-Correctness.md

 #### Proof of Practical Security Provisioning

 [Practical Security Provisioning](#Practical-Security-Provisioning) refers a system's inherent ability to address real-world security incidents.
-Given member **m** in **C**, this system provisions for even the worst security scenarios:
+Although this section is indented to convincingly analyze how this system provisions for severe security scenarios, we acknowledge that the more severe and multifaceted the scenario, the more complex and divergent a complete analysis becomes.
+Given member **m** in **C**, this system provisions for:

 1. Scenario: **m** loses/erases all copies of their private keyring ("**[]k<sub>lost</sub>**").
     - A community admin (or delegated member) would use a procedure similar to [adding a new member](#Adding-A-New-Member), resulting in a successor `MemberEpoch` to be issued for **m**.